The Heart Center

 Research and Evidence-Based Care

 Research plays a vital role in offering innovative care.
-In 2015, more than 50 research papers were published by our clinicians.
-Other research highlights include:
+Our research highlights include:

 - 1 of 2 institutions nationwide that participates in all three major research consortia for National Institutes of Health and National Heart, Lung, and Blood Institute.